Legally reviewed by:

 Responsibilities of Cyclists

 Alongside your rights as a cyclist, you also have certain responsibilities when sharing the road.
 One of the primary responsibilities is to prioritize your safety and the safety of others.
 This includes wearing appropriate safety gear such as helmets and reflective clothing, maintaining your bicycle in good working condition, and following the rules of the road.
+Cyclists have a responsibility to ride in the same direction as traffic, as riding in the correct direction improves visibility and is essential for safety and legal compliance.

 Knowing Who Has the Right-of-Way